-You need a lawyer ASAP if you or a loved one have been charged with Murder, Assault, Robbery, or a sexual offense.
+You need a lawyer ASAP if you or a loved one have been charged with a felony such as murder, assault, robbery, or sexual offense.
 In the meantime, here is my advice: KEEP YOUR MOUTH SHUT!

 - Do not talk about the facts with anybody.

 - If you are talking on a jail phone remember that all jail calls are recorded, so don’t say anything on the phone that you would not say to the judge’s face.

 - Do not, under any circumstances, talk to the police without a lawyer.
 Once you have been charged with an offense, the police are turning their attention toward gathering evidence against you.

 As a former prosecutor and as a criminal defense attorney I have been involved in the trial of criminal cases of all types, from DUI and traffic tickets up to capital murder.
 My experience is that if you have been accused of a serious criminal offense you need to seek counsel immediately.

 If you have been arrested and charged with a felony offense, the very first thing you need to do is request a preliminary hearing.
 This is the first opportunity for you to get in front of a judge and ask questions of the police involved.
 You are entitled to a preliminary hearing, but you have to request it within 30 days of arrest.
 So do not waste time.